pressoholics/prso-gravityforms-foundation-5/readme.txt

 If you have any suggestions or bugfixes please checkout the GitHub repo at https://github.com/pressoholics/prso-gravityforms-foundation-5

+== Installation ==

+1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+== Why doesn't my form look perfect and fit my theme ==

+This plugin simply ensures that the form elements make use of Foundation 5 classes and html layout.
+You will still have to put the finishing touches to your theme's form and field styles.

+== Screenshots ==

+1. Here is the default Gravity Forms Address field in Foundation 5.
+2. Here is the Address field with Foundation 5 applied.
+3. Here is the Website field without Foundation 5.
+4. The Website field with Foundation 5 applied.
+5. Example of form validation errors.
+6. Example of form success message.

+== Changelog ==

+= 1.0 =
+* Updated code to use Foundation 5 html stucture and CSS classes
+* Added some more Wordpress Filter hooks

 == Upgrade Notice ==

 = 1.0 =
 * Initial plugin launch, this is the first version.

 == Filter Hooks ==